Steel material properties

 Stainless steels

-Grades of stainless steel are designated by a numerical 'steel number' (such as 1. for a typical austenitic steel) rather than the 'S' designation system for carbon steels.
-The stress-strain relationship does not have the clear distinction of a yield point and stainless steel 'yield' strengths for stainless steel are generally quoted in terms of a proof strength defined for a particular offset permanent strain (conventionally the 0.2% strain).
+Stainless steel grades are designated with a numerical 'steel number' (e.g., 1. for typical austenitic steel) instead of 'S' designations for carbon steels.
+The stress-strain relationship in stainless steel lacks a clear yield point, with 'yield' strengths generally quoted based on a defined proof strength for a specific offset permanent strain (e.g., conventionally 0.2% strain).

 The strengths of commonly used structural stainless steels range from 170 to 450 N/mm².
-Austenitic steels have a lower yield strength than commonly used carbon steels; duplex steels have a higher yield strength than common carbon steels.
-For both austenitic and duplex stainless steels, the ratio of ultimate strength to yield strength is greater than for carbon steels.
+Austenitic steels exhibit lower yield strength than carbon steels, while duplex steels display higher yield strength than common carbon steels.
+For both austenitic and duplex stainless steels, the ratio of ultimate strength to yield strength exceeds that of carbon steels.

-BS EN -1-4[6] tabulates nominal (characteristic) values of yield strength fy and ultimate minimum tensile strength fu for steels to BS EN -1[7] for use in design.
+BS EN -1-4[6] tabulates nominal (characteristic) values for yield strength fy and minimum tensile strength fu for use in design.

 top]